nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API returns various properties of a typed array.
-Warning: This API is dangerous since the underlying data buffer is managed by the VM
+Warning: Use caution while using this API since the underlying data buffer is managed by the VM

 ### *napi_get_undefined*